-Good news to all art, history and culture buffs: Starting Mar.
-2, Tuesday, the National Museums of Fine Arts, Anthropology and Natural History are reopening to the public.
-But before you plan an impromptu visit (which will not be entertained, FYI), here’s a guide on how to schedule one during the pandemic.[READ: As a precaution against COVID-19, the National Museum will be closed]
+Good news to all art, history and culture buffs: Starting Oct.
+19, Tuesday, the National Museums of Fine Arts, Anthropology, and Natural History are reopening to the public.
+But before you plan an impromptu visit (which will not be entertained, FYI), here’s a guide on how to schedule one during the pandemic.[READ: The National Planetarium temporary closes as its building will be decommissioned] [READ: As a precaution against COVID-19, the National Museum will be closed]

 When is it open?